New Mexico Healthcare Administration Certificate Programs

 Across different areas of practice in healthcare administration, you may find that the job outlook is solid for New Mexico professionals.
 In fact, in many areas, the job outlook is stronger than what is reported nationally.

-Those who decide to become patient representatives may enjoy a 7% increase in job openings between 2014 and 2024 (O*Net, 2017).
+Those who decide to become patient representatives can expect the current number of job openings to remain steady in the decade leading up to 2028.
 For those who specialize in healthcare informatics and records management, a popular position is medical records technician.
-Job openings for medical records technicians may see a 13% swell in job openings by the year 2024 (O*Net, 2017).
+Job openings for medical records technicians are projected to see a 9% swell in job openings between 2018 and 2028.
 Medical management covers a wide range of job titles and responsibility levels, but in general, it is a growing field in healthcare administration.
-In New Mexico, demand for medical managers is expected to increase 15% by the year 2024 (O*Net, 2017).
+In New Mexico, demand for medical managers is expected to increase 15% over the decade leading up to 2028.

 Salaries in New Mexico tend to be fairly close to national averages, although you may find that salaries differ across work settings and environments.
 Those who work for private clinics may enjoy higher salaries than those who work for nonprofit organizations.
 However, all work settings have their benefits and drawbacks, and it’s important to assess each option to choose one that suits you.

-Those who work as patient representatives bring in a mean income of $30,320 per year (Bureau of Labor Statistics, 2017).
+Those who work as patient representatives bring in a mean income of $32,870 per year.
 Those with specialized medical records training may offer quite a bit to their employers.
-For that reason, the average salary for a medical records technician is $33,840 per year (BLS, 2017).
+For that reason, the average salary for a medical records technician is $46,030 per year.
 There are many different income reports for medical managers, since this title encompasses those who oversee teams of 10 or less as well as executives who run entire facilities.
-However, the average in New Mexico is $98,060 per year (BLS, 2017).
+However, the average salary for medical managers in New Mexico is $128,250 per year.

 Whether you want to earn a technical certificate or attend an NM Master of Business in healthcare management, you can start your path to a healthcare degree now.